 - 1 bulb of garlic, halved

 Toast the spices except for the garlic and ginger and cool.
-Bring the ingredients for the spices and the brine to a simmer, then chill.
+Wrap the ingredients in cheesecloth for easy removal (optional).
+Bring the spicebouquet and the brine to a simmer, then chill until cooled to room temperature.
 Add the quartered venison heart to the brine and store in a container so that the heart is completely submerged, using weights like plates to hold it underneath the brine if needed.
 Allow the heart to cure in the brine for at least 1 week, making sure to turn the pieces of heart around every other day to promote penetration of the brine.

-After a week has passed, remove the heart from the brine, discard the brine and the herb bouquet.
-Combine the carrot, onion, celery and the heart and cover with water and second batch of pickling spices in a pot.
+After a week has passed, remove the heart from the brine, discard the brine.
+Combine the carrot, onion, celery and the heart and cover with water and the second spice bouquet.
 Bring the mixture to a simmer, then turn the heat down low and cook gently for 2 hours, or until the heart is tender.
 Afterwords, cool the heart in it’s cooking liquid, then transfer to a labeled, dated container and reserve until needed.
+If you don’t want or have space to store the heart in it’s liquid, wrap it tightly in plastic wrap, then place in a larger, seal-able bag or vacuum pack.
+I like to use within a week, but it also freezes really well.

 Corned Venison Heart-Heirloom Potato Hash